 Having explained all facets of the Company's efforts to protect the environment this section concludes with a summary of all objectives put forward and how each will be monitored.
 Compliance with the ISM, ISPS and MARPOL codes will be monitored by the Company's internal audit team, and all initiatives subsequently employed to minimize violations will be subject to half-yearly reviews by the Company's senior management and technical team.
-As previously stated the target set by the Company's management is to have zero violations in 2014.
+As previously stated the target set by the Company's management is to have zero violations in 2015.
 Additionally, the Company will also strive to maintain our SQEMS ISO certification.
 The Company will constantly look for ways to improve the SQEMS and look to incorporate all new regulations into the initiative even before they become effective.
-Likewise, the Company will also constantly be on the lookout for newer technology that can be employed on our ships to reduce our environmental impact.
-And finally, given the Company's rapid fleet expansion programme, the Company has set a highly ambitious target of a 3-5 percent reduction for fuel and diesel oil consumption.
+Likewise, the Company will also constantly be on the lookout for newer technology that can be employed on its ships to reduce its environmental impact.